12 Best Sunscreens -- and the 4 Worst

 See which products will prevent your skin from looking lobster-like all summer long

-Why it stinks: There was a two-sided response among our readers to this Mexoryl SX-based sunscreen.
-Although a few reviewers praised the product's moisturizing and UVA-blocking abilities, more than half of users reported breakouts, burns and irritated eyes.
+Why it stinks: Readers report mixed feelings about this Mexoryl SX-based sunscreen.
+Although a few reviewers praise the product's moisturizing and UVA-blocking abilities, more than half of users report breakouts, burns and irritated eyes.

 *At time of publication

 SEE NEXT PAGE: No. 2: SkinCeuticals Ultimate UV Defense SPF 30, $40